X

 As gravity tends to worsen this condition when lying completely flat, the gentle incline of a recliner can provide welcome relief without requiring special bed adjustments or multiple pillows.

-It helps control snoring and sleep apnea
+It helps control snoring and sleep apnea.

 Sleeping on a recliner can remarkably reduce snoring and moderate forms of obstructive sleep apnea.
 By elevating the upper body, the airways remain more open, significantly decreasing breathing difficulties throughout the night.